cajhin/capsable/README.md

 # capsable
-hardcoded kingcon layout on Linux
+hardcoded 'kingcon' layout on Linux
 (tested on Fedora and Ubuntu)

 Prototype, using the Linux version of Interception